Synergy Between Quantum Circuits and Tensor Networks: Short-cutting the Race to Practical Quantum Advantage: Methods

-In this work, we utilize \textit{matrix product states} (MPS), computationally tractable TN models whose cores are connected along a line graph, and which have a long history in the computation of ground states of quantum 1D spin chains~\cite{affleck1987rigorous, fannes1992finitely} via the \textit{density matrix renormalization group} (DMRG) algorithm~\cite{white1992density}, as well as for the efficient simulation of quantum computers with limited entanglement~\cite{vidal2003efficient}.
-Despite their simplicity, MPS of sufficient size can simulate any $N$-qubit wavefunction, making them a natural first model for many TN applications.
-The expressivity of an MPS is determined by its \textit{bond dimension} $\chi$, a quantity associated to the edges of an MPS which sets an upper bound on the amount of entanglement achievable in a simulated quantum state~\cite{garcia_mps}.
-In cases where the entanglement of a quantum state is greater than an MPS is able to exactly reproduce, the \textit{singular value decomposition} (SVD) can be used to find an MPS approximation of the state with near-optimal fidelity.
+In this work, we utilize \textit{matrix product states} (MPS), computationally tractable TN models whose tensors are connected along a line graph (Fig. \ref{fig:carton_example}).
+The tensors are order-3 tensors in the bulk and order-2 tensors at the boundary.
+Each tensor contains a physical index representing the qubit, and so-called virtual link that connect to neighboring tensor cores.
+MPS have a long history in the ground state computation of quantum 1D spin chains~\cite{affleck1987rigorous, fannes1992finitely} via the \textit{density matrix renormalization group} (DMRG) algorithm~\cite{white1992density}, as well as for the efficient simulation of quantum computers with limited entanglement~\cite{vidal2003efficient}.
+Despite their simplicity, MPS with sufficient bond dimension can simulate any $N$-qubit wavefunction, making them a natural first model for many TN applications.
+The expressivity of an MPS is determined by its \textit{bond dimension} $\chi$ (i.e., the dimension of the shared link between neighboring tensors), a quantity associated to the edges of an MPS which sets an upper bound on the amount of entanglement achievable in a simulated quantum state~\cite{garcia_mps}.
+In cases where the entanglement of a quantum state is greater than an MPS is able to exactly reproduce, the \textit{singular value decomposition} (SVD) may be used to find a low-rank MPS approximation of the state with near-optimal fidelity.

 Although we focus on MPS, our results can be straightforwardly extended to more complicated TN architectures, allowing for different tradeoffs between expressivity and classical computational complexity~\cite{markov2008simulating}.